Kwyet Kinks: Background and music

-Dave Davies composed and sang the EP's lead track "Wait Till the Summer Comes Along", a country-tinged ballad featuring a twelve-string guitar.
-The song was the first by the Kinks written only by Dave, while his brother Ray Davies composed and sang the EP's remaining three songs.
+Dave Davies composed and sang the EP's lead track, "Wait Till the Summer Comes Along", a country-tinged ballad featuring a twelve-string guitar.
+The song was the first by the Kinks written only by Dave, and his brother Ray Davies composed and sang the EP's remaining three songs.
 Contemporary and subsequent coverage of the EP has typically focused on Ray's song "A Well Respected Man", which signalled his shift in songwriting from basic sentiments about love towards satire and social commentary about contemporary British society.
-Among band biographers, Johnny Rogan writes that the song "Such a Shame" suggested the Kinks' transition from beat music to folk rock, while Nick Hasted writes that the appeals to comfort, familiarity and domestic life in "Don't You Fret" anticipated Ray's later songwriting.
+Among band biographers, Johnny Rogan writes that the song "Such a Shame" suggested the Kinks' transition from beat music to folk rock, and Nick Hasted writes that the appeals to comfort, familiarity and domestic life in "Don't You Fret" anticipated Ray's later songwriting.

 Release and reception

-Pye Records issued Kwyet Kinks in the UK on 17 September 1965.
-The release was the band's third UK EP and their second to feature entirely new material following the previous year's Kinksize Session.
-Critic Allen Evans reviewed the EP favourably in New Musical Express, writing that the band's softer sound proved as successful as their louder output.
+Pye Records issued Kwyet Kinks in the United Kingdom on 17 September 1965.
+The release was the band's third EP released in the UK and their second to feature entirely new material, following the previous year's Kinksize Session.
+The critic Allen Evans reviewed Kwyet Kinks favourably in New Musical Express, writing that the band's softer sound proved as successful as their louder output.
 "A Well Respected Man" received regular airplay on UK radio stations, driving sales of Kwyet Kinks, which reached number one on both Record Retailer and Record Mirror magazines' EP charts.
+The EP remained on Record Mirror's chart for 32 weeks.

 One of the year's best sellers, Kwyet Kinks's sales exceeded what was typical for an EP at that time.
 Prompted by the release's unexpected success, Ray promised in interviews that the Kinks would release more EPs satirising unconventional trends and fashions, hoping that the format would prove an ideal medium in developing his songwriting.
 As Pye's focus remained on the more profitable singles market, the label cancelled all planned EPs of new Kinks material and instead recycled older material on subsequent releases.